nus-apr/auto-code-rover/EXPERIMENT.md

 In the `/opt/auto-code-rover/` directory in the container, issue the following command to start the experiment run using `gpt-4-0125-preview` on SWE-bench-lite.
+(From our experience, one run with `gpt-4-0125-preview` on the 300 instances costs <150 USD on OpenAI API.)

 ```
 python scripts/run.py conf/vanilla-lite.conf